Coactive TVUser-centered

 and user mood (lean forward/lean back), controllable by producers and/or

-- Current CoTV services are locked in
+- Current CoTV enhancement services are

 to a specific screen, whether TV or companion, but that is a

-provider and technology centered design, not compatible with the
+provider and technology-centered design, not compatible with the

 fact that users seek different modes of interaction at different